Jaimilit/beyond-the-barbell/README.md

 * Example of format margin on some of the webpages - this was a consistent issue
 ![Margin Error](./media/marginissue.jpg)

+Issue with email for gmail to use for Mail Chimp - needed runtime file

 | Bug| Solution |
 | ------- | ------- |